The Helsinki group has been at the Department of Agricultural Sciences since 2011.

-Profile: I started in SFEG as a visiting PhD student in January 2016; I work at the University of Eastern Finland as a junior researcher.
-I am currently investigating the food web and community structures of fungus-associated insects.
-Non-polypore fungi and their associated insects are an elementary part of woodlands around the globe, and are also of great interest to many people – easily witnessed when visiting a market in autumn or opening a mushroom guide.
-This highly diverse fauna is relatively poorly understood, and provides a great opportunity to study and model food web functions and community composition in spatially and temporally discrete, ephemeral habitats.
+Profile: I started in SFEG as a visiting PhD student in January 2016 as a visiting researcher from UEF.
+I am studying the food web and community structures of fungus-associated arthropods.
+Non-polypore fungi and their associated insects are an elementary part of woodlands around the globe, and also of great interest to many people – easily witnessed when visiting a market in autumn or opening a mushroom guide.
+Although highly diverse, the fungus-associated arthropod fauna is relatively poorly known, and provides a great opportunity to study and model food web functions and community composition in spatially and temporally discrete, ephemeral habitats.
 Thus, I aim to build an understanding of who eats whom, who lives where, and how these translate into mushroom damages affecting humans.
-Using the latest molecular biology tools, we can bypass the morphological pitfalls so common in entomology.
+I utilize metabarcoding to understand whom lives where – the cornerstone of all ecological knowledge.

-Outside my research, I am also an avid mushroom collector, birder and twitcher, entomologist and odonatologist, and all-round nature enthusiast often interested in the small or arcane.
-I am also interested in cooking, music, computer gaming, recreational fishing and history.
-I tweet about science, natural history, and occasionally about Eurovision Song Contest @jskoskinen
+Outside my research, I am also a mushroom fanatic, birder and all-round nature enthusiast often interested in the small or arcane.
+I am also interested in cooking, music, modern arts, taxonomy, history and particularly computer gaming and its effects on us.
+I tweet about science, various off-topic materials, natural history, and occasionally about Eurovision Song Contest as @jskoskinen

 Profile: I have been a member of Spatial Foodweb Ecology Group since December 2013: first as an undergraduate student, and since November 2015 as a PhD student.
 My research focus is on pollination of the High Arctic: I'm exploring the structures of the Arctic pollination community and the biodiversity impacts on ecosystem functioning.
 My study area lies in the Zackenberg valley, North-East Greenland, where the species pool is extremely scarce, when compared to the ones of the lower latitudes.
 Thus, it provides a perfect study system to improve our understanding on species-species interactions, foodwebs and community structures, as well as, their impacts on ecosystem functioning.
 Combining hardcore insect sampling with modern, molecular methods in species identification, a high resolution picture of the pollinator community and its effects on pollination is acquired.